- Can dogs eat cherries? The answer is yes and no.🍒🤔

 For all these reasons, cherries are considered a healthy food for canines.
 So if your pet enjoys snacking on fruits, consider giving them some cherries as a healthy treat.

 The Downsides of Feeding Cherries to Dogs

+Can dogs eat cherries?
+The answer is unfortunately not that simple.
 Although this red fruit is good for dogs, there are a few potential downsides to giving your dog cherries.
 First, too many cherries can cause gastrointestinal problems such as diarrhea and vomiting.
 Additionally, cherry pits can be harmful if ingested, as they can cause intestinal blockages due to their stones which contain cyanide.
-Finally, cherry stems and leaves can be toxic to dogs and can cause vomiting, diarrhea, and other health problems.
+Finally, cherry stems and leaves can be toxic to dogs and can cause vomiting, diarrhea, and other health issues.

 Sign of Cyanide Poisoning in Dogs After Eating Cherry Pits